 You do not have to reside in Kirksville to be an International Friends family.
 However, if you live outside of Kirksville, please be willing to accommodate transportation needs for your student, as most international students do not have a car.

 If you know anyone that may be interested in joining International Friends please invite them to sign up.
-Do not hesitate to contact the International Student Affair Office (contact information below) if you have suggestions for recruiting other families in our community.
+Do not hesitate to contact the Center for International Students (contact information below) if you have suggestions for recruiting other families in our community.